National audit of seizure management in hospitals

 community as it is easier to administer and is more dignified for the person with epilepsy.
 Diazepam

 may be the most commonly administered drug in the table above as ambulance staff are trained to provide IV services.
 There has been no change in the use of these drugs between the two NASH audits.
-Had the seizure stopped by the time of arrival in the emergency room?: %

 Your site

-National ‘yes' figures Of those whose seizures had not stopped, what treatment was given in the
+Of those whose seizures had not stopped, what treatment was given in the

 emergency room?: %